 - One of the most important things to bring to Cenote Cristalino is biodegradable sunscreen as regular sunscreen is not permitted.

 - You’ll also want to bring a towel to dry off after swimming in the cenote.
-These microfiber towels are great as they dry quickly and are compact enough to be easily thrown into your bag.
+These microfiber towels are great as they dry quickly and are compact enough to be easily thrown into your bag or backpack.

 - I would definitely recommend wearing water shoes as the ground around the cenote is very rocky and super painful if you are barefoot.